Skip to navigation Skip to content

 How is borderline personality disorder treated?

-Transference therapy is another type of talk therapy aimed at helping someone living with BPD to manage their emotions in social situations.
-At points of distress or conflict, the therapist helps the client reflect upon how they act out emotionally towards other people, and what is motivating their behaviour in that moment.
-Through repeated scenarios, transference therapy can help reveal the underlying fears and anxieties that may cause someone living with BPD to enter the ‘all-or-nothing’ state of mind that leads to relationship breakdown.
+Transference therapy is another type of talk therapy which aims to help a person living with BPD learn to manage their emotions in social situations.
+At points of distress or conflict, the therapist helps the person reflect upon how they react out emotionally towards other people, and what is motivating their behaviour in that moment.
+Through repeated scenarios, transference therapy can help reveal the underlying fears and anxieties that may cause someone living with BPD to enter the ‘all-or-nothing’ state of mind that leads to challenging relationship patterns.

 Help & Support